Statue of Kazimierz Deyna

-Kazimierz Deyna Monument (Pomnik Kazimierza Deyny) is a bronze statue in Warsaw, Poland.
+The statue of Kazimierz Deyna (/pl/; Pomnik Kazimierza Deyny) is a bronze statue in Warsaw, Poland.
 It is located in the neighbourhood of Ujazdów in the Downtown district, at Łazienkowska Street in front of the Polish Army Stadium.
 The sculpture, commemorating Kazimierz Deyna, a 20th-century association football player, was designed by Tomasz Radziewicz, and unveiled on 6 June 2012, shortly prior to the inauguration of the UEFA Euro 2012 tournament.

 History

 The monument, dedicated to footballer Kazimierz Deyna (1947–1989), was proposed in 2008 by fans of Legia Warsaw association football club, whom, with support from the players, had formed a committee to fund it.
 20 projects were submitted, of which two were selected by a committee, with the winner, made by Tomasz Radziewicz, being chosen in an online vote.

-The monument was unvailed on 6 June 2012, by player's wife, Mariola Deyna, shortly prior to the inauguration of the UEFA Euro 2012 tournament.
+The monument was unveiled on 6 June 2012, by player's wife, Mariola Deyna, shortly prior to the inauguration of the UEFA Euro 2012 tournament.
 It became a first memorial dedicated to a footballer from Poland.
 In 2019, during the renovations, glass panels surrounding the pedestal, were replaced with granite ones.